WithdrawalBursar's Office Refund Policy

 Withdrawing from the University

-An undergraduate student who decides to withdraw from the University during any academic term, regardless of the reason, must contact the Academic Records Office immediately.
+Any student (undergraduate or graduate), who decides to withdraw from the University during any academic term, regardless of the reason, must contact the Academic Records Office immediately.
 All withdrawals are governed by the following regulations:

 - An honorable dismissal is granted to a student who withdraws from the University in the official manner, has met all financial obligations to the University and has been properly cleared by the registrar.